althonos/althonos.github.io/_posts/2019/2019-06-12-systemctl-start-blog.md

     - me
 ---

-Well, if the following years of my existence are going to be as lonely as the previous months were, and if I continue investing more and more time into the lonesome activity that is computer science, I might as well start a hacker blog.
+Well, if I continue investing more and more time into the time-consuming activity  that is computer science, I might as well start a hacker blog.

 So, as they say...

-**Hello, World !**
+`Hello, World !`